vivianngo97/Punctuation_Transcription/README.md

 # Test it out

-To test out this punctuation restoration model, follow the steps below.
+To test out this punctuation restoration model, you just need to run [__play.py__](https://github.com/vivianngo97/Punctuation_Transcription/blob/master/play.py).
+Please follow the steps below.
 Note that you may be required to install some modules.

 ## Via Command Line:
 - Clone this repository